Do you break out in a sweat at the high prices of exercise equipment? Save with these 7 tips.

-You can buy a bike trainer stand for under $100 or spend a little more for better resistance range and a smoother ride.
+You can buy a bike trainer stand for under $100 or spend a little more for a better resistance range and a smoother ride.

 5. Go for multifunction

-When buying exercise equipment, look at the big picture of what you can do with each weight, ball or other workout tool.
-For example, you can work your abs, chest, arms, calves and just about any muscle in your body with resistance bands.
+When buying exercise equipment, look at the big picture of what you can do with each weight, ball, or other workout tool.
+For example, you can work your abs, chest, arms, calves, and just about any muscle in your body with resistance bands.